esplito/coding-notes/epicreact/react-suspense/notes.md

 >React Concurrent Mode and Suspense enable and encourage following a pattern called Render-as-You-Fetch. - Dodds

-There are three different ways that
+There are three different ways that we use in React to

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTM5NTEyMTY5NiwyMjYwMDgwNDUsLTE2MT
+eyJoaXN0b3J5IjpbLTIwMDk1NzA3MzIsMjI2MDA4MDQ1LC0xNj
-EwODA5ODksLTgyNTUxMTU4M119
+ExMDgwOTg5LC04MjU1MTE1ODNdfQ==
 -->